Ilshidur/tor-relay-docker/README.md

 ## TODO

-* Auto push to the Docker hub on commit.
+* Auto push to the Docker hub on push.
+* Add ARM support.

 ## License